United Way of Greater Milwaukee & Waukesha County Inc

 Overview

 Founded in 1909 as Milwaukee's Central Council of Philanthropies, United Way of Greater Milwaukee & Waukesha County has invested over $1 billion in community solutions over its 115-year history.
-With annual giving of $64.2 million in FY 2024, the organization operates as an independently-governed 501(c)(3) nonprofit (EIN: 39-0806190) connected to United Way Worldwide's network of over 1,100 local United Ways.
-The organization has achieved significant milestones including reducing teen births by 65% and ending family homelessness in two of its four counties.
+With annual giving of $63.2 million in FY 2023, the organisation operates as an independently-governed 501(c)(3) non-profit (EIN: 39-0806190) connected to United Way Worldwide's network of over 1,100 local United Ways.
+The organisation has achieved significant milestones including reducing teen births by 65% and ending family homelessness in two of its four counties.
 Beginning in 2025, United Way is implementing a major strategic shift to Impact Based Funding, moving from perpetual funding of historic partners to a competitive, application-based process focused on measurable impact in four key initiatives.
 This transformation reflects donor demand for concentrated impact over broad-based funding approaches.

 Funding Priorities